App for Air Pollution Could Make City Living a Lot Safer

 Air pollution is typically seen as a problem that affects entire cities or regions.
 But a new study shows that air quality can vary tremendously within a city — even block by block.
 The unexpected finding suggests that it might be possible for local authorities to pinpoint pollution hot spots that would otherwise go undetected — and help citizens avoid living in or traveling through those areas.

-For the study, published last week in the journal of Environment Science & Technology, researchers from the Environmental Defense Fund (EDF) and the University of Texas tracked two Google Street View cars rigged with air quality monitoring equipment as they drove throughout Oakland, Calif.
+For the study, published last week in the journal of Environment Science & Technology, researchers from the Environmental Defense Fund (EDF), the University of Texas, and Aclima, an environmental sensor company, tracked two Google Street View cars rigged with air quality monitoring equipment as they drove throughout Oakland, Calif.

 The vehicles measured the levels of black carbon, nitric oxide, and nitrogen dioxide in the air, collecting a total of 3 million data points during the yearlong study.